Optimal control theory and advanced optimality conditions for a diffuse interface model of tumor growth: Introduction

 \section{Introduction}

 The evolution of cancer cells is influenced by a variety of biological mechanisms like, e.g., cell-cell adhesion or mechanical stresses, see \cite{BearerEtAl}.
 Although cancer is one of the most common causes of death, the knowledge about underlying processes is still at an unsatisfying level.
 Due to the complexity of the evolution, experimental and medical research may not be sufficient to predict growth and to establish general treatment strategies.
 Thus, it is of high importance to develop biologically realistic and predictive mathematical models to identify the influence of different growth factors and mechanisms and to set up individual treatment. \\[1ex] In the recent past, diffuse interface models gained much interest (e.g., \cite{FrigeriGrasselliRocca,GarckeLamSitkaStyles,HawkinsZeeKristofferOdenTinsley,HilhorstKampmannNguyenZee}) and some of them seem to compare well with clinical data, see \cite{AgostiEtAl,BearerEtAl,FrieboesEtAl}.
-These models are typically based on mass and momentum balance equations and mass/momentum exchange between the different phases and can be closed by appropriate constitutive laws.
-Several biological mechanisms like chemotaxis, mitosis, angiogenesis or necrosis can be incorporated or effects due to stress, plasticity or viscoelasticity can be included, see \cite{ChristiniLiLowengrubWise,GarckeLamNuernbergSitka,OdenTinsleyHawkins}.\\[1ex] In general, living biological tissues behave like viscoelastic fluids, see \cite{Chaplain}.
+Typically, these models are derived from balance equations for mass and momentum and they incorporate exchange of mass and momentum between the phases.
+Mechanisms like chemotaxis, necrosis, angiogenesis and apoptosis can be included or effects due to viscoelasticity and stress, see e.g. \cite{ChristiniLiLowengrubWise,GarckeLamNuernbergSitka,OdenTinsleyHawkins}.\\[1ex]

+[4] In general, living biological tissues behave like viscoelastic fluids, see \cite{Chaplain}.
 Since relaxation times of elastic materials are rather short (see \cite{Fung}), it is reasonable to consider Stokes flow as an approximation of those tissues, see e.g., \cite{FranksKing}.
-Indeed, many authors used Stokes flow to describe the tumour as a viscous fluid, see \cite{FranksKing2,Friedman}.
-In classical tumor growth models, velocities are modelled with the help of Darcy's law.
+Indeed, many authors used Stokes flow to describe the tumor as a viscous fluid, see \cite{FranksKing2,Friedman}.
+In classical tumor growth models, velocities are modeled with the help of Darcy's law.
 In these models the velocity is assumed to be proportional to the pressure gradient caused by the birth of new cells and by the deformation of the tissue, see \cite{ByrneChaplain2,Grennspan}.
 Brinkman's law is an interpolation between the viscous fluid and the Darcy-type models, see e.g., \cite{PerthameVauchelet,ZhengWiseCristini}.\\[1ex]

 \textbf{Introduction of the model.} In this paper, we consider the following model: Let $\Omega\subset \R^d$ with $d=2,3,$ be a bounded domain.
 For a fixed final time $T>0$, we write $\OmegaT:=\Omega\times(0,T)$.
 By $\n $ we denote the outer unit normal on $\del\Omega$ and $\deln g \coloneqq \grad g\cdot \n $ denotes the outward normal derivative of the function $g$ on $\Gamma$.
 Our state system is given by